aerosec/jetset_fuzzer/README.md

 then specify `-afl-criu-dir /mnt/tmpfs/syncdir/$1/criu` to the qemu run process.

-*But make sure to remove the syncdir under tmpfs after each run!!!*
+But make sure to remove the syncdir under tmpfs after each run!

+Also, see additional instructions in the readme under the /afl directory.

 ### Feeding fuzzer input to the program